 Using water that is lukewarm, (i.e. you should be able to put your elbow in the water and not feel the slightest discomfort), is what to aim for when bathing or showering cats or dogs.
 Someone once said to me, “if you wouldn’t put a baby in it, don’t put your pet in it,” which is probably sound advice.

 Mistake 7: Dress Appropriately, Expect to Get Soaked!

-Don’t wear your best, or even good, clothes to bath your pet.
+Don’t wear your best, or even good, clothes to bathe your pet.
 It is best to put on a waterproof outdoor coat to do the deed.
 Add to this the fact that they might struggle a bit, which with cats’ claws can be quite dangerous, painful and damaging to good clothes.
 Wear something sensible, and old!

 Mistake 8: Avoid Injury to Wet Animals, Keep Them Safe and Stable

 Slipping is a hazard for those of us with two legs, especially when the surface we are standing on is wet and slippery.
 Well, the problem is even greater for those with twice as many legs, it is all too easy for a cat or dog to slip and hurt themselves in a bath or shower or when running around afterwards to get dry faster.
 Buy yourself a cheap and cheerful non-slip bath or shower mat to reduce the risk of injury or, if not, just place an old towel in the tub or shower and on the floor surrounding it.